 4. FIND A PARTNER

-To send replace SMS in customer texting and send RCS messages to thousands of customers, you’ll need a messaging provider.
+To replace SMS in customer texting and send RCS messages to thousands of customers, you’ll need a messaging provider.
 First, choose a partner who already has a plan for RCS.
 Second, consider a managed provider with RCS experience like Intrado.
 We’re here to help design the experience that’s best for your customers, and we’ve already got some ideas to share after testing out RCS with our clients.

 RCS: The Future of Customer Texting